vikas-bandaru/exciting-java/docs/resources/exercises/practice_session/w2-day07-challenges.md

    `createMessage("Alice", "Bob", "Hey Bob, what's up?") --> "From: Alice\nTo: Bob\nMessage: Hey Bob, what's up?"`
    `createMessage("Bob", "Charlie", "Good morning Charlie!") --> "From: Bob\nTo: Charlie\nMessage: Good morning Charlie!"`

-7. Write a method header named `appendText` that takes two String parameters representing a base text and additional text, and returns the base text with the additional text appended to it.
+7. Write a method header named `appendText` that takes three String parameters representing a base text, an additional text, and a suffix text, and returns the base text with all text appended.
    Your method should meet at least the following test cases:
    `appendText("Hello", "World", " ") --> "Hello World"`
    `appendText("Open", "AI", "") --> "OpenAI"`